UPDATE 1-Mexico's Homex sees 2012 gain from prison building

 The company in October revised its target for 2011 revenue growth to between 12 to 14 percent.

-Separately, Homex said it expects to invest about 530 million pesos in its existing assets next year.
+Separately, Homex said it expects to invest about $530 million in its existing assets next year.

 Desarrolladora Homex shares closed up 0.93 percent at 27.09 pesos in local trading, before the announcement.